Xardas0327/MLAgentsConfigurationUI/README.md

 The users can use `Python Virtual Environment`, if they want.
 <br />
 There are 3 options:
-- None: The user don't use Virtual Environment,
+- None: The user don't use Virtual Environment.
 - Basic Python: The Virtual Environment, which the Python can create by default.
 The users have to add the `activate` file.
 - Anaconda: If the users use the Anaconda package management, they have to add the `activate` file and the name of Virtual Environment.